JustUtahCoders/comunidades-unidas-internal/api-docs/list-clients.md

 - "page" query parameter defaults to 1
 - "name" can be partial
 - "phone" can be partial
-- If no search terms are not provided the top 100 rows will be returned ordered by lastName, firstName
+- If no search terms are provided, the top 100 rows will be returned ordered by lastName, firstName

 ## Response